near/docs/docs/roles/developer/networks.md

 More on local development [here](/docs/local-setup/local-dev-testnet)

-The flag for this in near-shell is 'local'
+The flag for this in near-cli is 'local'

 ## Testing Environments

 Staging/testing environments are mostly for us to test our code and run CI.
 We don't recommend you use these unless you're contributing to the code base.

-The flags in near-shell are 'test', 'ci' and 'ci-betnet'.
+The flags in near-cli are 'test', 'ci' and 'ci-betnet'.